Indian Telly Awards: History

 Television actors Ram Kapoor and Roshni Chopra hosted the 2007 awards.
 In 2008 the awards were anchored by Cyrus Broacha and Mini Mathur.
 The 2009 awards were hosted by Vishal Malhotra and Mona Singh.
-In 2010,the Awards were hosted by Ronit Roy and Meghna Malik.
+In 2010, the Awards were hosted by Ronit Roy and Meghna Malik.
 The 11th Indian Telly Awards, held in the year 2012, were hosted by Ronit Roy & Ram Kapoor and co-hosted by Manish Paul & Roshni Chopra.
 In the year 2013, 12th Indian Telly Awards were once again hosted by Ronit Roy and Ram Kapoor and co-hosted by Rashmi Desai, Kavita Kaushik.

-Categories

-Awards are presented in the following categories: